Getting started on your editing career

 In Australia, IPEd’s state branches offer on-site and online courses in a range of editing specialties.
 See IPEd’s list of state branches here.

 FREELANCING: FINDING CLIENTS AND GAINING EXPERIENCE

-For an overview of the steps you need to take to launch yourself into an editing career, go to: How to become an editor.
+For an overview of the steps you need to take to commence your editing career, go to: How to become an editor.

 The information in this article is drawn from my own experiences over about 25 years: managing On Time Typing; editing and proofreading reports, policies and publications; writing, compiling and self-publishing hard copy publications; and communicating with other professional editors.
 See this blog for other articles about editors and editing, proofreaders and proofreading, and self-publishing.